Reduced-order modelling of parametrized unsteady Navier-Stokes equations and application to flow around cylinders with

 \section{Introduction}

 Although the numerical methods have made significant progress in solving Navier-Stokes equations, they still face great difficulties in practical applications.
 The computational cost will become unacceptably high when dealing with, for example, optimization and uncertainty analysis problems, which require a vast number of repeated calculations with different initial/boundary conditions.
-Similarly, the time-consuming process of solving a system of equations can be a significant challenge when predictions need to be obtained very quickly (e.g., predictions for emergency management).
+Similarly, solving equations is time-consuming and can be a significant challenge when predictions need to be obtained very quickly (e.g., predictions for emergency management).

 Therefore, extensive researches have been conducted on reduced-order modelling techniques.
 The proper orthogonal decomposition (POD), also known as the Karhunen-Loève decomposition (KLD), the principal component analysis (PCA), and the singular value decomposition (SVD) is the most commonly used method to obtaining low-dimensional approximate descriptions of a high-dimensional system.
 Liang et al.\cite{LIANG2002527} discussed the equivalence between the three POD methods used in various disciplines.
 The main idea is to capture the dominant components from calculated solutions or experimental data.
 The principal components are also referred to as basis functions, proper orthogonal modes, basis vectors, empirical eigenfunctions, empirical basis functions or empirical orthogonal functions\cite{LIANG2002527}.